dandavies99/dandavies99.github.io/_pages/about.md

 My research focuses on the discovery of new inorganic materials for clean energy.
 Application areas have so far included solar absorbers, transparent conductors, thermoelectrics, photocatalysts and battery cathodes.

-The workflow of a typical study is often something like: **1.** generate a sensible, and often very large, search space of hypothetical compositions or compounds (see the [SMACT](https://github.com/wmd-group/smact) code) **2.** Use chemical heuristics, machine learning, or other data-driven filters to significantly narrow down the search space **3.** subject top candidates to accurate first-principles methods to predict their properties.
+The workflow of a typical study is often something like: **1.** generate a sensible, and often very large, search space of hypothetical compositions or compounds (see the [SMACT](https://github.com/wmd-group/smact) code) **2.** use chemical heuristics, machine learning, or other data-driven filters to significantly narrow down the search space **3.** subject top candidates to accurate first-principles methods to predict their properties.

 Software
 -----